geantrindade/MbML-NAS/README.md

-# NAS-Bench-101 and NAS-Bench-201 are Easier than You Think: Finding Good Architectures with Simple Meta-Predictors
+# Neural Architecture Search with Interpretable Meta-Features and Fast Predictors

 This repository is the official implementation of MbML-NAS (Model-based Meta-Learning for NAS).